ansible-middleware/instruqt/tracks/a4mw-eap-sso/06-a4mw-eap-sso-auth-realm/assignment.md

             realm: addressbook
 ```

    The above configuration will create an "addressbook" client in the "addressbook" realm, with two roles: `admin_role` and `user_role`.
 Then it will create two users: `administrator` with both roles, and `user`, beloging to the `user_role` only.
+The **addressbook** web application version 1.1.0, which we deployed, will authorize users that belong to the `user_role` role.

 4. Find the `password` for the users, and update with a password of your choice.
 5. Type **Ctrl-S** to save, or use the **File**/**Save** menu